nathanmarz/specter-wiki/List-of-Macros.md

 `(select-first apath structure)`

 Returns first element found.
-Not any more efficient than select, just a convenience.
+Not any more efficient than `select`, just a convenience.
 This macro will attempt to do inline factoring and caching of the path, falling back to compiling the path on every invocation it it's not possible to factor/cache the path.